acmerobotics/road-runner-docs/quickstart/tuning.md

 Once `SplineTest` works well, you can run `FollowerPIDTuner` and tune the follower PID controllers.
 Typically only a P controller is required \(on occasion a PD is justifiable\).
 This should get the last 10% tracking accuracy.

+There are two follower PID controllers.
+The first is the translational PID controller, which tries to correct the position of the robot to where it is supposed to be on the path.
+The second is the heading PID controller, which tries to correct the heading of the rbot to where it is supposed to be on the path.